wpilibsuite/frc-docs/source/docs/software/basic-programming/coordinate-system.rst

 You may have noticed, the coordinate system used by WPILib for the robot is not the same as the coordinate system used for joysticks and controllers.
 Care needs to be taken to understand the difference, and properly pass driver input to the drive subsystem.

-Non-holonomic drivetrain example
+Differential drivetrain example
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Non-holonomic means the robot drivetrain cannot move side-to-side (strafe).
+Differential drivetrains are non-holonomic, which means the robot drivetrain cannot move side-to-side (strafe).
 This type of drivetrain can move forward and backward along the X axis, and rotate around the Z axis.
 Consider a common arcade drive scheme using a single joystick where the driver pushes the joystick forward/backwrd for forward/backward robot movement, and push the joystick left/right to rotate the robot left/right.

 The code snippet below uses the ``DifferentialDrive`` and ``Joystick`` classes to drive the robot with the arcade scheme described above. ``DifferentialDrive`` uses the robot coordinate system defined above, and ``Joystick`` uses the joystick coordinate system.